vEnhance/web.evanchen.cc/input/techspeech.md

 the extra productivity will rapidly repay the time invested in learning.
 But making cumbersome tasks merely _faster_ is not the true reward;
 the real payoff is changing _outright impossible_ into _straightforward_.

+[^think]:
+    I, and several others, also suspect that knowing programming changes the way you think.
+But this is harder to measure or prove, so I only stated the weaker claim.

 I think _every single job_ I've had since leaving high school used programming in some way.
 Here are just a few examples: